svs-apps-world/EmployeeData/README.md

 	Followed the MVVM architecture pattern for structuring the app.
 Made sure the app works fine on rotation without making duplicate calls.
 Handled a slight variation of design for landscape mode.
 	Added menus to handle easy access of all formats of data.

-3.Copied-in code or copied-in dependencies
+3. Copied-in code or copied-in dependencies
 	Took some help from stackoverflow for adding gradle dependencies - it was after a long time that I started a project from scratch.
 	Downloaded icons from https://material.io/resources/icons/
 	Got some design ideas from https://dribbble.com/shots/7241189-Employee-Management-Mobile